mbarkhau/sbk/lit/030_user_guide.md

  - A ballpoint pen (or anything similar as long as the ink is not erasable)
  - A stapler or adhesive tape

-There are more materials that you can and should prepare, but this will do for now to understand the basic idea.
+There are more materials that you could prepare to make your shares more robust, but this will do for now to understand the basic idea.

 [href_sbk_download_sbklive_x64]: TODO